mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlowAnalysis.md

 ---

 ##### Iterative Process
-JuliaGrid offers the [`mismatch!`](@ref mismatch!) and [`solvePowerFlow!`](@ref solvePowerFlow!) functions to implement the fast Newton-Raphson method iterations.
+JuliaGrid offers the [`mismatch!`](@ref mismatch!) and [`solvePowerFlow!`](@ref solvePowerFlow!) functions to implement the Gauss-Seidel method iterations.
 These functions are used iteratively until a stopping criterion is met, as shown in the code snippet below:
 ```@example PowerFlowSolution
 for iteration = 1:300
     stopping = mismatch!(system, result)